dotnet/docs-aspire/docs/fundamentals/launch-profiles.md

 }
 ```

 The .NET Aspire templates have a very similar set of _launch profiles_ to a regular ASP.NET Core application.
-When the .NET Aspire project launches it hosts a web-server which is used by the .NET Aspire Dashboard to fetch information about resources which are being orchestrated by .NET Aspire.
-There are some additional environment variables which are defined which are covered in [.NET Aspire dashboard configuration](./dashboard/configuration.md).
+When the .NET Aspire app project launches, it starts a <xref:Aspire.Hosting.DistributedApplication> and hosts a web-server which is used by the .NET Aspire Dashboard to fetch information about resources which are being orchestrated by .NET Aspire.

+For information about app host configuration options, see [.NET Aspire app host configuration](../app-host/configuration.md).

 ## Relationship between app host launch profiles and service projects